mix-steam-app/example-project/README.md

 ## HOW-TO: Create and publish a module that loads Unity's ThirdPersonController Playground scene
 1. See the `Assets/ThirdPersonPlayground` folder to see the reference module.
 1. Clone this repository and open it in Unity.
-1. Import Unity's Starter Assets: ThirdPersonController from the Asset Store.
+1. Re-import Unity's Starter Assets: ThirdPersonController from the Asset Store.
 1. Create a folder for your module in the `Assets` folder.
 For example, `Assets/ThirdPersonPlayground`.
 1. Create a file called `metadata.json` in that folder.
 This file should contain the following:
    ```json